parkermac/ptools/tide_obs_mod/README.txt

 Input: all the output files for a given year and model run created by get_obs_tide.py and get_mod_tide.py above.

 Output: a folder full of png's of validation information, one for each station.
-Depending on user-spcified choices these are either in:
+Depending on user-specified choices these are either in:

 - ptools_output/tide/val_series_[gtagex]_[year]/[Station_Name].png which are full-featured plots including a map, or